 Capstone Project and Presentation at end of 12th grade

 - Should demonstrate each aspect of global competency using evidence from student’s work/experience over three years.
 Student may select an aspect of a foreign country or region’s culture, political system, history, geography or economy, and in engage in a minimum of three activities that will enable them to explore this area of interest beyond already assigned class work.
 Activities may include readings, travel, watching films, attending cultural events or lectures.

-- A 3 to 4 page summation must accompany the final presentation.
-Students need to submit an approved proposal of their capstone project by the end of their junior year.
+- A short reflection about your Capstone Project experience must accompany the final presentation.
+Students need to submit an approved proposal of their Capstone Project by the end of the first semester of their senior year.

 Awarding of Certificate